FrontEndExplorer-Temp/TimeFlow/README.md

 1. Visit [Google AI Studio](https://makersuite.google.com/app/apikey)
 2. Create a new API key
 3. Add to backend `.env` as `GEMINI_API_KEY`
+4. Or use the "AI Configuration" in your profile to add your own personal key!

 ### MongoDB Atlas (Optional)
 1. Create account at [MongoDB Atlas](https://www.mongodb.com/cloud/atlas)